E0011875/cs4249_assgn1_ay1819s1/README.md

 Path: `walkthrough.html`.

-The page contains instructions on how to use the interface incl. the various menus during the experiment.
+The screen contains instructions on how to use the interface incl. the various menus during the experiment.
 Participants can refer to the commands to perform various actions on the respective menu.
 Diagrams and screenshots are provided to better aid the participants in using the interface.

 Participants has the option to choose between attempting the practise trial and the main experiment on this screen.